 If strict consistency is not guaranteed, the second call might easily return an empty result as it reads data from a replica, and the newest order might not have hit it yet.

-An important pattern that helps in this situation is implementing the "read-your-writes3" model: it guarantees that clients observe the changes they have just made.
-In APIs, the read-your-writes strategy could be implemented by by making clients pass some token that describes the last change known to the client.
+An important pattern that helps in this situation is implementing the "read-your-writes" model, i.e., guaranteeing that clients observe the changes they have just made.
+The consistency might be lifted to the read-your-writes level by making clients pass some token that describes the last changes known to the client.